Aclevo/cssheet/README.md

 # Credits
 Made with love by Adam Salt and Cob:web Development

+Jaiden Collins, Official Cob:web Developer - Contributing a fix that made dynamic font-sizes not work on mobile

 #### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.dev/discord